samhermes/samhermes.github.io/halle.md

 <div class="halle-get">
 	<h2>Get Halle</h2>
-	<p>Search for &ldquo;Halle&rdquo; from your WordPress admin to install on your site.
-Or, you can download directly from the WordPress Theme Directory or GitHub.</p>
+	<p>Search for &ldquo;Halle&rdquo; from your WordPress admin to install on your site.</p>
+	<p>Or, you can download directly from the WordPress Theme Directory or GitHub.</p>
 	<a class="download-link" href="https://wordpress.org/themes/halle/">View on WordPress.org</a>
 	<a class="download-link" href="https://github.com/samhermes/halle">View on GitHub</a>